EXAMINING THE APPLICANT'S FILE: SOME READING TIPS AS NOTED BY COLLEGE ADMISSION PROFESSIONALS

 What are the student's SAT or ACT scores?
 Are there areas that are significantly higher or lower?
-How strong are the Subject Tests scores?
-Do they show proficiencies in specific subject areas?
 How do the scores fit the score ranges on the college's profile?
 How important do you think test scores will be in the evaluation process?
 Do the SAT/ACT scores correlate with the student's GPA?
 Is one significantly higher than the other?

 What has the student done outside the classroom, both connected to school and outside of school?
 How much time has the student committed to those activities?
 How much depth is presented?
 Has the student pursued a leadership role in these activities?

 College admission officers see the essay as one more way to gain insight into who the student is.
 With so many applicants who look similar in terms of grades, GPAs, and activities, the essay becomes a way for you to convey your own individuality.
 Look at the essay as an opportunity to be thoughtful about yourself and not something to be dreaded.
 An effective essay leaves readers feeling that they have gotten to know the student, and that they like what they see.

 A good essay can strengthen an application to a selective school, particularly if your qualifications are already strong.
 Not surprisingly, a boring, poorly written, arrogant, or silly essay can hurt your chances, especially if your qualifications are borderline.
 But even if your record is very strong, a weak essay can spoil your chances at a college that has many strong candidates to choose from.